Guardian Cities | city bloggers 2014

 MovingCities.
 With 2013 barely started, we composed a non-lineair overview of the past year.
 The selection is based on content, correspondences and aspects of continuity across various projects, publications and places.
 While our Portuguese posts on Peter Zumthor and Álvaro Siza Vieira keep on generating traffic, with 2012 Pritzker Prize winner Wang Shu we found a close runner-up.
 But we’re also pleased that our, incognito, Koolhaas-Simpsons scoop made it to the sixths place on Archinect’s Top 12 News Posts of 2012.
 MovingCities in 2012 was about cities, architecture and the creative industries in China.
 A selected flashback.
 Continue reading “MovingCities 2012 | an overview”

 MovingCities was in Belgium, invited by artist-duo Katleen Vermeir & Ronny Heiremans [, to lecture in the website] Reading Room # 4 as part of the The Residence [a wager for the afterlife] video project.
 A report from Brussels and Antwerp.
 Continue reading “The Residence | Brussels + Antwerp”

-The Residence [a wager for the afterlife] is a video project by Belgian artist-duo Katleen Vermeir & Ronny Heiremans [, on display in Argos, Brussels, until April 1, 2012.
+The Residence [a wager for the afterlife] is a video project by Belgian artist-duo Katleen Vermeir & Ronny Heiremans [, on display in website] Argos, Brussels, until April 1, 2012.
 Their new video focusses on the artist as entrepreneur in a global society that qualifies economy as the single measure of things and is the result of a six month residency in China in 2009-10.
 Besides the video, they also host the The Residence [reading room] – presenting itself as a discursive platform and a dense cabinet of curiosities in ExtraCity, Antwerp.
 During several Saturdays in the coming 2 months, ExtraCity will host a series of performances, screenings, lectures and book presentations.
 As part of this program, Bert de Muynck | MovingCities will lecture about The Creative City in China on Saturday March 10, 2012.
 Continue reading “The Residence | video + lecture”